stalniy/casl/docs/_posts/2017-07-21-error-handling.md

 tags: [CASL errors, handling permission errors]
 ---

-You can use `throwUnlessCan` method to throw `ForbiddenError` in case if user doesn't have ability to perform particular action.
+You can use `throwUnlessCan` method to throw `ForbiddenError` in case user doesn't have ability to perform particular action.
 Afterwards you can catch this exception and provide expressive error message:

 ```js
 try {